Preventing problems with MongoDB Atlas and Cloud Manager! A summary of troubleshooting examples and preventative measures.

 • Assertions: Number of assertion errors

-To ensure stable operation of MongoDB, it is extremely important to keep up with versions, maintain healthy backups, and set appropriate alerts.
+To ensure stable operation of MongoDB, keeping up with versions, maintaining healthy backups, and configuring appropriate alerts are extremely important.

-In particular, version control and monitoring can prevent many problems before they occur.
+In particular, version control and monitoring can prevent many problems from occurring.

-We also hope to introduce some useful third-party tools, such as Datadog Database Monitoring for MongoDB and Percona Monitoring and Management.
+I also hope to introduce other useful third-party tools such as Datadog Database Monitoring for MongoDB and Percona Monitoring and Management.

 If you are interested in SRG, please contact us here.